A Leader in Sustainable Travel

 We use an Annilhare cleaning product that is produced on property using electrolyzed salt and water.
 The product is nontoxic and depending on concentrations can be used as a disinfectant, sanitizer, and glass and surface cleaner.
 As much as possible, we avoid using chlorine, bleach, or aerosols containing CFC or HCFC.
 In addition, we never use toxic pesticides or chemical fertilizers on the landscape.

-Both Farley Bar and Murray Circle restaurant focus on fresh, seasonal and locally sourced products.
+Both Farley and Sula focus on fresh, seasonal and locally sourced products.
 Menus are seasonally adapted and crafted from the best available sources in the local area – 90% of the food we serve is sourced within 200 miles.
 Since most of the ingredients used are fresh, the restaurant’s refrigeration requirements are greatly reduced, saving energy.

 We use cloth napkins in our dining outlets, minimize the use of disposable items, and have eliminated Styrofoam food and beverage containers.
 When we do use paper products, we utilize compostable, recycled, and FSC-certified products wherever possible.